 I have never been one to believe in superstitions, so I don’t really worry about whether eating braised lentils with sausage will bring me luck in the new year.
 Rather, I have always loved the comforting and familiar tradition of making and eating the same foods for major holidays.
 And if eating braised lentils and sausage happens to bring me luck in the new year, all the better!

 Adapted from Il Talismano della Felicità by Ada Boni

-Place the lentils in a fine mesh colander and pick through them to remove any errant debris.
+- Place the lentils in a fine mesh colander and pick through them to remove any errant debris.
 Rinse the lentils under cold running water and transfer to a medium stock pot.
 Add in half of the onion and 1 celery stalk, left whole.
 Cover the lentils with an ample amount of cold water.
-Bring the lentils and vegetables to a gentle boil over medium heat, and cook them for 45 minutes, stirring occasionally.
+Bring the lentils and vegetables to a gentle boil over medium heat, and cook them according to the instructions on the package (usually 15-20 minutes), stirring occasionally.
 At the end of cooking, add in the salt and stir well to combine.
 Taste the lentils for doneness–they should be tender.
 If they are still firm, cook them a little longer.
 Once the lentils are cooked, drain them through a fine mesh colander and discard the onion half and celery stalk.
 Transfer the lentils to a bowl and set aside.

-Transfer the lentils to a platter.
-Slice the sausage links and arrange them shingle-style over the lentils.
+- Transfer the lentils to a platter.
+Slice the sausage links and arrange them over the lentils.
 Serve immediately.